HDFGroup/hdf5/doc/getting-started-with-hdf5-development.md

 step.
 In the past, we have tried to stick to POSIX Bourne shell scripts, but many scripts now require bash.

-If you write a new test script, it is important to also add a Powershell equivalent for testing on Windows.
+If you write a new test script, it is important to also add a PowerShell equivalent for testing on Windows.

 It's helpful to run any new shell scripts through `shellcheck`